Higher Certificate in Community Counselling | Cornerstone Institute - Module Descriptors

 This module provides students with training in how to develop and design life skills programmes, psycho-educational training and individual counselling interventions.
 This module provides an understanding of persons, ideas and principles in the sphere of human behaviour and examines how to manage structured psycho-educational activities in personal and group interventions and how to evaluate their success.

 This module provides students with an overview of the major theories of Developmental Psychology.
-Furthermore, the module aims to help the student understand the course of human development from conception to late adulthood.
-The module also seeks to address contemporary concerns in lifespan development from conception to late adulthood.
+Furthermore, the module aims to help the student understand the course of human development from conception to adolescence.
+The module also seeks to address contemporary concerns in lifespan development from conception to adolescence.

 This module is an introduction to the most frequently encountered types of abnormal behaviour, with an overview of the symptoms, the diagnostic process, and the generally accepted treatment methods of various psychological disorders.